gasduster99/sppComp/try1/try1_2.md

 gear-group ($\beta^{(g)}_l$) categories.
 Finally year and quarter parameters are indicated generally here inside the $\beta^{(t)}_{m\eta}$ term.
-Several forms for $\beta^{(t)}_{m\eta}$ are explored each implying a different prior and partial pooling strategy as described in the following section(XX).
+Several forms for $\beta^{(t)}_{m\eta}$ are explored each implying a different prior and partial pooling strategies as described in the following section(XX).

 ## Priors